Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
 The image is a screenshot of a software interface, specifically a setup window for a simulation or analysis tool.
-The window is divided into two main columns: "Name" and "Value," each with a filter option at the top.
+The window is titled "Setup" and is divided into two main columns: "Name" and "Value," each with a filter option at the top.

-The left column lists various components and settings for the simulation:
+The left column, under "Name," contains a hierarchical list of items, each with an associated icon:

-1. **TB_BGR_tb_bgr_1**: This appears to be the name of the current project or test bench.
+1. **TB_BGR_tb_bgr_1**: This appears to be the name of the test bench or project.
+   - Icon: A blue upward arrow.

-2. **Simulator spectre**: Indicates the simulator being used, which is "spectre."
+2. **Simulator spectre**: This indicates the simulator being used, which is "spectre."
+   - Icon: A green gear.

+3. **Analyses**: This section is for adding different types of analyses.
+   - Icon: A green gear.
-3. **Analyses**: A section for adding and managing different types of analyses.
-There is a highlighted prompt "Click to add analysis" suggesting that the user can add a new analysis here.
+   - Sub-item: "Click to add analysis" (highlighted in yellow), suggesting that the user can click here to add a new analysis.

-4. **Design Variables**: A section for managing design variables, with a prompt "Click to add variable."
+4. **Design Variables**: This section is for managing design variables.
+   - Icon: A red cube.
+   - Sub-item: "Click to add variable," indicating that the user can add new variables here.

+5. **Parameters**: This section is for setting parameters.
+   - Icon: A red cube.
-5. **Parameters**: This section is checked, indicating it is active or selected.
+   - Checkbox: Checked, indicating that this section is active or selected.

+6. **Corners**: This section is likely for corner case analyses.
+   - Icon: A thermometer.
-6. **Corners**: This section is also checked, indicating it is active or selected.
+   - Checkbox: Checked, indicating that this section is active or selected.

-7. **Reliability Analyses**: This section is not expanded, suggesting it contains additional settings or options.
+7. **Reliability Analyses**: This section is for reliability analyses.
+   - Icon: Not visible, but the section is collapsed.

-8. **Monte Carlo Sampling**: This section is not expanded, suggesting it contains additional settings or options.
+8. **Monte Carlo Sampling**: This section is for Monte Carlo sampling analyses.
+   - Icon: A green circular arrow.
+   - Checkbox: Unchecked, indicating that this section is not active or selected.

-9. **Checks/Asserts**: This section is not expanded, suggesting it contains additional settings or options.
+9. **Checks/Asserts**: This section is for checks and assertions.

-The interface uses icons to represent different sections and their statuses, such as checkboxes for active items and folder icons for expandable sections.
-The overall design is typical of engineering or simulation software, with a focus on organizing and managing various parameters and analyses.
+   - Icon: Not visible, but the section is collapsed.

+The right column under "Value" is empty, suggesting that no specific values or settings are currently displayed or selected for the items in the "Name" column.
+The interface also includes small question mark icons in the top right corner, likely for help or additional information.
 ```

 **Figure 50: Opening 'Analyses' form from 'Click to add analysis'**